Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 After the Video Interview

-Once the video interview is completed, be sure to save your recording and notes for further review.
+Once the video interview is completed, save your recording and notes for further review.
 It is also good business etiquette to follow up with each candidate.

 9. Allow Time Between Interviews

-- Schedule meetings far enough apart to avoid overlap: Schedule interviews with at least a 15-minute gap between them.
+- Schedule meetings far enough apart to avoid overlap.
+Schedule interviews with at least a 15 to 30-minute gap between them.

-Finally, log on to each video interview at least three minutes early.
-This will give you an opportunity to properly greet each candidate and avoid a candidate sitting on video, awaiting your presence.
+Finally, be on time.
+We suggest logging on to each video interview at least three minutes early.
+This will allow you to properly greet each candidate and avoid a candidate sitting on video, awaiting your presence.

 10. Review Recording & Notes

-Once you have completed a video interview, be sure to review the recording and notes taken with other decision-makers in your company.
-Most video platforms provide a transcript along with the video that may help in your review of your own meeting notes.
+Once you have completed a video interview, review the recording and notes taken with other decision-makers in your company.
+Most video platforms provide a transcript along with the video that may help in reviewing the meeting notes.

-Organize your notes so others in your company can use them to make critical hiring decisions.
-Get specific about what you liked and didn’t like about the candidate and rate them on your belief that they can or cannot perform the job.
+Organize your notes so that others in your company can use them to make critical hiring decisions.
+Get specific about what you liked and disliked about the candidate and rate them on your belief that they can or cannot perform the job.

 11. Follow Up